Fighting Antisemitism

 Key initiatives:

 2. Educating the larger campus community: We are dialing up our efforts to get more students to take our Jewish and Israel learning classes.
-We just launched new cohorts of an Israel-Palestinian conflict class along with a Fighting and Identifying Hate and antisemitism class.
-When we meet with students who are upset, we coach them to write to BU administrators and to channel their emotions into action – we have already hosted a number of events that students are passionate about like Magen Dovid Adom fundraisers, collecting supplies to send to Israel, and more in the planning stages.
+Our signature class Antisemtisim: What is it and why does it matter to us all?
+Is taught to 3-5 cohorts of undergrads, grads, and staff/faculty across BU each year now.
+When we meet with students who are upset, we coach them to write to BU administrators and to channel their emotions into action.

 3. Advocating for Israel: We continue raising awareness of the current situation to give our Jewish students the learning and education they need to defend themselves and to find allies who can support our Jewish students.
-We’ve hosted speakers like the Israel Consul General of New England, Dara Horn, Rabbi David Wolpe, and more.
+We’ve hosted speakers like the Israel Consul General of New England, IDF Veterans, Nova Survivors, Dara Horn, Rabbi David Wolpe, and more.

 4. Supporting Each Jewish Soul: We are meeting with more Jewish students than ever to hear how they are doing.
 We have brought and will continue to bring groups of students together to talk, grieve, and emote.
 Our entire staff including our Rabbis are meeting with students and focusing on pastoral care.

-5. Training Student Leaders: We are doubling down the educational and advocacy agendas during our weekend retreats, and our Israel trips as soon as we can make them happen (aiming for May 2024).
+5. Training Student Leaders: We are doubling down the educational and advocacy agendas during our weekend retreats, and our Israel trips (Birthright and Israel Uncovered).
 For overnight trips, we are bringing together Israeli leaders, and those who want to invest in deep Jewish learning.
 For our longer trips to Israel with Israel Uncovered and Birthright, the pathways will be through touring and group sessions.

 6. Targeting the Faculty and Administration: We are dialing up our efforts with BU Administration and Faculty on antisemitism and Israel.
-This year we hosted a series of 3-part sessions for 25+ college Deans and other key BU administrative staff.
-These sessions are about antisemitism and taught by experts from ADL and others.
+We are hosting multiple cohorts of our 3-part learning sessions for college Deans and other key BU administrative staff each year.
+These sessions are about antisemitism and taught by CEO Rabbi Jevin Eagle.
 We are also in constant touch with the BU President, Provost, Dean of Students, and Police Department.

-Attendance at BU Hillel is up 50%.
 Our team is the leading voice on campus to stand up against Jewish hate, stand up for Israel, and stand with Jewish students.
-Here’s are some highlights of our work to combat antisemitism:
+Here’s are some highlights of our work to combat antisemitism since 10/7/23 and through this school year 2024-25:

 • Multiple 5 and 10 session Jewish learning classes on Israel, Zionism, and Fighting Antisemitism